-The reel foot in the part of the reel that is a flat metal or graphite extension at the top of the reel.
+The reel foot is the flat metal or graphite extension at the top of the reel.

-The rod seat is the part of the rod where two ends can be brought together usually by tightening down the top of the real seat.
+The rod seat is the part of the rod where two ends can be brought together usually by tightening down the top of the reel seat.

 To attach the reel to the seat, just place the reel foot into the seat and then tighten down the seat threads.